tum-ens/urbs/doc/implementdoc/sets.rst

-Fourth, the processes in the tuple sets ``pro_on_off_tuples`` and ``pro_partial_on_off_tuples`` require another constraint to limit the excesive growth of the output of a process.
+Fourth, the processes in the tuple sets ``pro_on_off_tuples`` and ``pro_partial_on_off_tuples`` require another constraint to limit the excessive growth of the output of a process.
 This is required due to the fact that in the point of minimum load, without these limiting constraints, the process on/off marker :math:`\omicron_{yvpt}` can be both on and off.
 There are three cases to be considered: